XthemeOrg/SWI/README.md

 ## Finished

 That's it!
-You should be able to direct your browser to http://www.yournetwork.net/swi/ and login using your Atheme Nickserv account nickname and password.
+You should be able to direct your browser to http://www.yournetwork.net/swi/ and login using your Xtheme/Atheme Nickserv account nickname and password.

 ## Issues/Bugs

-Please report all issues/bugs to Issues (https://github.com/atheme/SWI/issues) (in addition to IRC).
+Please report all issues/bugs to Issues (https://github.com/XthemeOrg/SWI/issues) (in addition to IRC).